aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/file-merging/xps-to-xps/_index.md

 ## Prerequisites
 Before we embark on this journey, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK): Ensure that you have JDK installed on your system.
 You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
-- Aspose.Page for Java: Download and install Aspose.Page for Java library from the official [Aspose website](https://purchase.aspose.com/buy).
+- Aspose.Page for Java: Download and install Aspose.Page for Java library from the [Aspose website](https://purchase.aspose.com/buy).
 - Integrated Development Environment (IDE): Choose your preferred IDE; popular choices include Eclipse, IntelliJ IDEA, or NetBeans.
 Now, let's dive into the core of the tutorial.
 ## Import Packages